English

 MTPS

-C-Therm’s MTPS, which conforms to ASTM D7984 provides many unique capabilities in regards to TIMs.
-The MTPS can test solids, liquids, powders, and pastes, across a broad temperature range (-50°C to 200°C), making it versatile for many different TIMs.
-It can also be outfitted with the Compression Test Accessory (CTA) to test under representative loads.
+The MTPS can test solids, liquids, powders, and pastes across a broad temperature range (-50°C to 200°C), making it highly versatile for various TIM formulations.
+When equipped with the Compression Test Accessory (CTA), it can perform measurements under representative loads.
+The MTPS delivers industry-leading precision, achieving better than 1% accuracy.

 TPS